-The following four questions require responses that must also be provided electronically in Microsoft Excel format.
-Please refer to the Instructions.
+The following four questions require responses that must be provided electronically in Microsoft Excel format.
+Please refer to the Instructions section of this RFI for guidelines respecting the submission of information in electronic format.
+Please note that the electronic version of the appendices to be completed can be found in the Excel® files included with this RFI.

 C6.
 Appendix 2 provides the format to be used when responding to this question.
-Please refer to the electronic Excel® file "RB3 2020 IN - Exporter RFI Dumping - Appendix2.xlsx" included with this RFI for completion of this Appendix.
+Please refer to the electronic Excel® file "SPT 2021 IN - Exporter RFI Dumping - Appendix 2.xlsx" included with this RFI for completion of this Appendix.

-The information to be provided in answer to this question will be for purposes of identifying the like goods sold in your domestic market and comparing them to the goods exported to Canada.
+The information to be provided in response to this question will be for purposes of identifying the like goods sold in your domestic market and comparing them to the subject goods exported to Canada.
 Like goods are goods sold in your country that are identical goods or similar goods to the goods exported to Canada.
-As previously explained, for concrete reinforcing bar (rebar), identical goods would have all the same characteristics as those indicated in Appendix 2 - Selection of Like Goods.
+As previously explained, for small power transformers, identical goods would have all of the same characteristics as those indicated in Appendix 2 - Selection of Like Goods.
 Similar goods would have some of the characteristics.

-Using the data in Appendix 1, list the goods exported to Canada, on a model basis, as outlined in Appendix 2.
-For each model listed, provide the required information for the model characteristics as detailed in the instructions for Appendix 2 [columns 2(a) to 2(f)] as well as indicating the factory (production facility).
+Using the data in Appendix 1, list the goods exported to Canada, on a product basis, as outlined in Appendix 2.
+For each product listed, provide the required information for the product characteristics as detailed in the instructions for Appendix 2 [columns 2(a) to 2(d)] as well as indicating the factory (production facility).

-For each model listed for goods exported to Canada, insert the most comparable model (name and/or number if used) of goods sold domestically and provide the required information for the model characteristics as detailed in the instructions for Appendix 2 [columns 5(a) to 5(f)] as well as indicating the factory (production facility).
+For each product listed for goods exported to Canada, insert the most comparable product (name and/or number if used) of goods sold domestically and provide the required information for the product characteristics as detailed in the instructions for Appendix 2 [columns 7(a) to 7(d)] as well as indicating the factory (production facility).
 Also indicate whether the goods are considered identical (I) or similar (S).